juanbkm/donor2019/content/stories/improving-urban-mobility-in-mumbai.md

 title: "Improving Urban Mobility in Congested Mumbai"
 date: 2020-04-24T11:43:16+08:05
 image: images/stories/improving-urban-mobility-in-mumbai.jpg
-image_caption: "Mumbai's 7.5 million suburban railway commuters will soon enjoy a safer and more comfortable means of transport in and around the city.
-ADB and financing partner, New Development Bank are working with the Mumbai government to help the India's financial capital decongest its public transport system."
+image_caption: "**Metro Rails in Mumbai.** Mumbai's 7.5 million railway commuters will soon enjoy a safer and more comfortable means of transport in and around the city with the development of a new metro rail system that would help decongest its public transport system."
 image_thumb: images/stories/improving-urban-mobility-in-mumbai-th.jpg
 author: Admin
 description: "This is meta description"